The Mothers of Improvisation – excerpt from the book.

-“Swede died in your arms doing right,” Joann said.
-“My Kate died because she went to a movie.
+“Swede died in your arms doing right.
+Kate died because she went to a movie.
 You shouldn’t die doing right in America.
 It shouldn’t cost you your life to go to a movie in America.
 I shouldn’t be without them just because I loved them.”

 She broke down, dropped to her knees on the sandy edge of the lake.
-Lou rushed to her, drew her to her feet, and held her close.
+Lou rushed to her, held her close.

 “Let me handle this,” Lou said.

 “You handle it, Lou.
 Bring them to me dead.
 Then I’ll calm down and just be angry.”